chaoss/grimoirelab-elk/doc/studies.md

 * repository

 ## Onion Study
-This study process information from a Git enriched index and computes Onion metric on that.
+This study process information from an enriched index and computes Onion metric on that.

 Onion model split contributors in three groups:
 * **Core**: those contributing 80% of the activity (commits in this case).